-M.A./M.S. and Ph.D. in English; Post-Baccalaureate Certificate in Writing - Teaching of Writing in High School/Middle School; Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).
+M.A./M.S. and Ph.D. in English; M.A./M.S. in English Education; Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).

 The Department offers a master's degree in English, with emphases by advising in English studies, children’s literature, creative writing, linguistics, literary and cultural studies, rhetoric and composition, technical writing and rhetorics, and TESOL.
 ENG 402 is required for students with teaching assistantships in the writing program.